VPI Application Timeline for School Year 2023-24

 Proof in Income

-- A copy of a 2016 or 2017 federal tax return showing adjusted gross income OR
+- A copy of 2022 federal tax return showing adjusted gross income

 - A letter of employment stating salary

-The Virginia Preschool Initiative is a high quality Pre-k program for four-year-old children at Arlington Public Schools and is free to all eligible students.
+The Virginia Preschool Initiative is a high-quality Pre-K program for four-year-old children at Arlington Public Schools and is free to all eligible families.
 Children engage in enriching educational experiences, explore learning materials and new ideas, and build their skills as they prepare to enter kindergarten.
-The Pre-k curriculum is research-based, fosters the development of literacy and math skills, and builds social-emotional foundations for lifetime learning.
+The Pre-K curriculum is research-based, fosters the development of literacy and math skills, and builds social-emotional foundations for lifetime learning.
 Each class has up to 18 children with a certified teacher and full-time instructional assistant.
 The program follows the elementary school schedule Monday through Friday.